 Yes, we accept registrations by phone.
-If you are not able to register online, please contact the education office at the campus where you wish to register (see contact information at bottom of page).
+Contact the Youth Programs team at the campus where you wish to register (414-431-6153 in Milwaukee, 262-988-5947 in Ozaukee).
 Registrations are accepted on a first-come, first-served basis.
 Registrations are processed when full payment is received.
 We are unable to hold spaces without full payment and cannot accept registrations by mail.

 What’s included in the registration fee?

-Activities during camp are tailored to match the needs and abilities of specific age levels.
-To maintain the best experience for all campers, we do not make exceptions to the age requirements for camp.
+Activities during camp are tailored to match the needs and abilities of specific grade levels.
+To maintain the best experience for all campers, we rarely make exceptions to the grade requirements for camp.

 Do you offer early drop-off or late pick-up times?

-Yes, extended care sessions can be purchased for an additional $5.00 per child, per session.
+Yes.
 Normal camp hours are 9 a.m. to 3 p.m.
 Morning care is available from 8-9 a.m. and afternoon care is available from 3-4 p.m.
-Pre-registration is required for extended care sessions.
-If you wish to utilize this service, please register online or contact the education office.
-Any child arriving before 8:45 a.m. or departing after 3:15 p.m. will be charged for extended care.
-Children picked up after 4 p.m. will be charged an additional $1.00 for every 5 minutes.
+Pre-registration is required for extended care sessions and the cost is $8 per child per session.
+Register online or contact the youth programs team.
+Any child dropped off before 8:45 a.m. or departing after 3:15 p.m. will be charged for extended care.
+Children picked up after 4 p.m. will be charged an additional $1 for every 5 minutes.

 What is your cancellation policy?

 Registration fees are non-refundable.
-If you are unable to attend camp, you may offer your registration to a friend of the same age.
-Please contact the education office to notify us immediately.
+If you are unable to attend camp, you may offer your registration to a child of the same age.
+Please contact the youth programs team to notify us immediately.
 We are unable to issue refunds if your child does not attend.
 The Wisconsin Humane Society reserves the right to cancel camp.
 In the unlikely event that we cancel a camp, we will attempt to reschedule the session.
 If we are unable to do so, or we are unable to accommodate your child in another camp, you will receive a full refund of the registration fee.

 Who leads camp?

-Each camp is led by a staff member from the Wisconsin Humane Society’s Education Department, assisted by 2-3 adult volunteers.
-We perform background checks on all volunteers who assist with children’s programs.
+Each camp is led by a staff member from the Wisconsin Humane Society’s youth programs team, assisted by 2-3 volunteers.
+We perform background checks on all staff and volunteers who assist with camps.

 Do campers have a chance to meet animals during camp?

 Yes.
 In addition to animal-themed crafts and games, every camp day includes time to interact with shelter animals.
-Animals may include, but are not limited to, dogs, cats, rabbits, guinea pigs, birds and domestic rats.
-Camp staff stresses the importance of safety and appropriate behavior when interacting with any animal.
-If your child has allergies or is afraid of animals, please contact our Youth Programs team to discuss your concerns.
+Animals may include but are not limited to dogs, cats, rabbits, guinea pigs, birds and domestic rats.
+Camp staff stress the importance of safety and appropriate behavior when interacting with any animal.
+If your child has allergies or is afraid of animals, please contact our youth programs team to discuss your concerns.

 My child would like to attend with a friend.
 Will they be together during camp?

 During camp, we conduct both full group and small group activities.
-Groups are rotated regularly to encourage kids to meet with new people.
-Friends attending together will have many chances to be together, but we don’t guarantee they will participate in every activity together.
+We rotate groups regularly to encourage kids to meet new people.
+Friends who attend together will have many chances to be together, but we don’t guarantee they will participate in every activity together.